IRS form featuring the standard deduction, with a pen and a calculator.

 There’s no cap on SALT deductions for C corporations, which pay taxes at the entity level, but the $10,000 SALT limit applies to business owners who report their business earnings as pass-through income.

-However, approximately 30 states have passed laws allowing pass-through businesses to pay taxes at the entity level (like C corporations) rather than on the individual income tax returns of the owners or shareholders.
+Even so, approximately 35 states allow pass-through businesses to pay taxes at the entity level (like C corporations) rather than on the individual income tax returns of the owners or shareholders.
 If a pass-through entity chooses this option for a given tax year, all owners or shareholders are bound by it.

 The SALT deduction offered by the federal government isn’t the only sales tax deduction available to businesses.
 States generally allow a variety of tax deductions as well.